Photo by Kris Tamburello

 “We knew that River Landing would be the perfect location for Elia’s opening,” says Akdemir.
 “Being on the Miami River allows us to incorporate such a beautiful resource into our design to create a truly memorable dining experience.
 We’ve designed our space to take advantage of the stunning sunset, with our bar chandelier illuminated in its golden glow, casting a mesmerizing ambiance throughout the restaurant.”

 Elia’s interior design blends Italian influences with Miami’s aesthetic.
-Designed by Saladino Design Studios, renowned for their work at Red Rooster Overtown, the restaurant features terrazzo floors and hand-painted murals that help create a European ambiance in a part of Miami that isn't all that tranquil.
+Designed by Saladino Design Studios, known for their work at Red Rooster Overtown, the restaurant features terrazzo floors and handpainted murals that help create a European ambiance in a part of Miami that isn’t all that tranquil.

-The menu at Elia is a tribute to Southern Italian cuisine, with a raw bar that showcases seafood from Southern Italy, like scorpion fish, squid, swordfish, amberjack, and grouper.
-Plus, the appetizers are perfect for eating outside on the patio, like the charcuterie board, lamb meatballs, hummus platter, and bruschetta.
+The menu at Elia is a tribute to southern Italian cuisine.
+The raw bar showcases seafood from southern Italy, including scorpion fish, squid, swordfish, amberjack, and grouper.
+The appetizers, like the charcuterie board, lamb meatballs, hummus platter, and bruschetta, are perfect for eating outside on the patio.

-As for main courses, guests can indulge in pasta and brick oven pizzas, complemented by signature "Land and Sea" dishes such as a grilled Tuscan ribeye, Italian pork chops with a herb-marinated twist, olive-dusted citrus gremolatta, red snapper prepared two ways featuring grilled and semolina deep-fried fillets, and “Acqua Pazza," a delicately-baked filet of fish immersed in an artichoke and tomato stew.
+As for main courses, guests can indulge in pasta and brick-oven pizzas, complemented by signature “Land and Sea” dishes such as grilled Tuscan ribeye, Italian pork chops with an herb-marinated twist, olive-dusted citrus gremolata, red snapper prepared two ways featuring grilled and semolina deep-fried fillets, and acqua pazza, a delicately baked filet of fish immersed in an artichoke and tomato stew.

 Elia.
 1400 N. River Dr., Miami; eliaontheriver.com.
 Open Sunday through Thursday from 11:30 a.m. to midnight and Friday through Saturday from 11:30 a.m. to 2 a.m.